 With the rising demand for their services, many professional caregivers are struggling to keep up with work.

 As shared in a report on caregivers by Yahoo, many work sectors — including caregiving — have been affected by The Great Resignation.
+But there are things you can do to help your staff feel valued and appreciated, and in the process increase your caregiver retention.

 Poor work conditions have resulted in high turnover.